yanivpaz/docs/SSM.md

 ## parameters store
 # pros
-encryptd anon encrypted
+encryptd and non encrypted

 ## cons

 ## secret manager
 pros:
-rotation of RDS secrets
+* rotation of RDS secrets
-can be shared between accounts
+*  can be shared between accounts

 cons:
 more expensive